jajcayn/pygpso/README.md

 ```

 ## Usage
-A guide on how to optimise using this package is given as a [jupyter notebook](examples/optimisation_example.ipynb).
+A guide on how to optimise and what can be done using this package is given as jupyter notebooks in [the **examples** directory](examples/).
+You can also try them out live thanks to <binder>.

 The basic idea is to initialise the parameter space in which the optimisation is to be run and then iteratively dig deeper and evaluate the objective function when necessary
 ```python
 from gpso.param_space import ParameterSpace